|6.8" (rectangle), 6.6" (rounded)

 As for the cameras themselves: the four-camera, rear-facing array comes with ultra-wide, wide and dual tele-lenses and a 108 megapixel pro sensor.
 These will enable 12-bit HDR photos with 64 times richer colour data for more intense images, and more than three times wider dynamic range.
 In terms of video, for the first time on any Samsung Galaxy smartphone the Galaxy S21 Ultra provides the ability to shoot 4K video at a rapid and smooth 60 frames per second.
 When it comes to zoom, there's 100x Space Zoom powered by Samsung’s first-ever Dual-telephoto lens system.
 The camera features one 3x optical, and one staggeringly long 10x optical zoom, both equipped with Dual Pixel(2PD) auto-focus.

-Both front and back cameras make use of the improved Bright Night sensor that is said to be the company's biggest leap yet in low-light photography.
-The selfie camera (front-facing) is small, pinhole in the centre of the top of the screen.
+Both front and back cameras make use of the Bright Night sensor, said to be an improvement over the S20 version.
+At the time, it was the company's biggest leap in low-light photography.
+The selfie camera (front-facing) is a small pinhole in the centre of the top of the screen.
 It is a 40 megapixel f/2.2 unit.

 The Samsung Galaxy 21 Ultra comes with a large, 6.8 inch, Infinity-O Dynamic AMOLED (Active-Matrix Organic Light-Emitting Diode) 2x display.
 Its resolution goes up to a whopping 120Hz with a 1440p adaptive refresh rate.
 Being adaptive means that the screen will auto-shift to the optimum screen resolution for the activity or app you're using your Samsung Galaxy S21 Ultra 5G for.